dexX7/py-omniswaps/doc/uc-1_create_destination.md

   4. The oracle generates a new and unique key-pair
   5. The oracle returns the corresponding public key
   6. Both keys are sorted
-  7. The system creates a 2-of-2 multisig script, based on the sorted public keys
+  7. The system creates a 2-of-2 multi-signature script, based on the sorted public keys
   8. The system returns the oracle's public key as `identifier`, and the `destination`, consisting of `address`, `pubkeys`, `redeemScript`, `reqSigs` and `type`

 ##### Extensions: